paritytech/polkadot/roadmap/implementers-guide/src/runtime/parainherent.md

     1. Set `Included` as `Some`.
     1. Unpack `ParachainsInherentData` into `signed_bitfields`, `backed_candidates`, `parent_header`, and `disputes`.
     1. Hash the parent header and make sure that it corresponds to the block hash of the parent (tracked by the `frame_system` FRAME module).
-    1. Add a previous block to the `AllowedRelayParents` before anything else and read the resulting value from storage.
+    1. Add a previous block to the `AllowedRelayParents` before anything else and read the resulting value from `shared` storage.
     1. Calculate the `candidate_weight`, `bitfields_weight`, and `disputes_weight`.
     1. If the sum of `candidate_weight`, `bitfields_weight`, and `disputes_weight` is greater than the max block weight we do the following with the goal of prioritizing the inclusion of disputes without making it game-able by block authors:
       1. clear `bitfields` and set `bitfields_weight` equal to 0.